 But this shift is a challenging one.
 Only 15% of consumers worldwide believe insurers provide exceptional experiences — ranking among the worst performing industries.
 Research also reveals an empathy gap in the insurance industry’s customer experience.
 This should be a concern for an industry where the product is effectively a promise that’s built on trust and empathy.
-Consumers want to feel heard and understood, and they crave clarity, personalization and simplicity along their end-to-end journeys.
+Consumers want to feel heard and understood, and they crave clarity, personalisation and simplicity along their end-to-end journeys.
 This is how they view empathy — and a lack thereof.

 To meet these expectations, Property and Casualty, Health, and Life Insurance providers must better understand which moments matter most to their customers.
 And they need to define an optimal experience in those moments.
 Based on a survey of 3,500 consumers worldwide, Genesys research shows how consumers define quality experiences and where those experiences are falling short.

 This is creating an empathy gap, specifically in three areas of the insurance industry customer experience: a lack of clarity around insurance products and their value; claims processes that feel opaque and burdensome; and rushed and impersonal renewal processes.
 Improving each of those areas gives insurance providers an opportunity to create effortless journeys that make customers feel valued.

 Transparency is critical for building a customer’s confidence and trust.
 Consumers want to understand their options and select coverage best suited to their circumstances.